OpenID Connect (OIDC) and OAuth2 client and filters

 </dependency>

-The quarkus-oidc-client extension provides a reactive io.quarkus.oidc.client.OidcClient, which can be used to acquire and refresh tokens using SmallRye Mutiny Uni and Vert.x WebClient.
+The quarkus-oidc-client extension provides a reactive io.quarkus.oidc.client.OidcClient, which can be used to acquire and refresh tokens by using SmallRye Mutiny Uni and Vert.x WebClient.

 OidcClient is initialized at build time with the IDP token endpoint URL, which can be auto-discovered or manually configured.
-OidcClient uses this endpoint to acquire access tokens by using token grants such as client_credentials or password and refresh the tokens by using a refresh_token grant.

 Token endpoint configuration